-These “on the fly” actions allow for very specific differentiation for each student based off of what they need at that exact moment in time.
-Not every student will need modifications every lesson, so this allows you to only differentiate as much as needed!
+These “on the fly” actions allow for very specific differentiation for each student based on what they need at that exact moment in time.
+Not every student will need modifications for every lesson, so this allows you to only differentiate as much as needed!

 Differentiation can be built into our lessons in a way that’s very flexible (and allows for those “on the fly” modifications).
 Here are some ways you can plan for differentiation in one single lesson plan.

 Plan a 5-minute pre-assessment before the lesson.
 It’s important that you determine how you’re going to use this information before you give the assessment.
 I’m totally guilty of giving pre-assessments, registering the information in my mind, and then just teaching my regular lesson.
 Build differentiation into your lesson based off of the different groups of students you’ll have after the pre-assessment.
 If you don’t have students for every group that you planned, that’s ok!

 Your students will probably fall into these three groups:

 - Students with no background with the skill.

 - Students that have the building blocks for the skill.

 How to Differentiate for Students Without Background Knowledge

 Even if your lesson is a continuation of yesterday’s lesson, you may find students that are still at square one.
 You may even have students that aren’t quite ready.
 Here are some things you can plan to help this group: